SMEAssen/AD-for-a-PEC-cell/README.md

 For the scenarios where the optimal solar cells are calculated with sparse coverage, the CO2RR catalyst is assumed to operate at the overpotential that generates the highest Faradaic efficiency.
 For every solar cell combination, a different j_s is calculated, which in turn is used to determine the concentration ratio A_s/A_(CO_2 RR) for the sparsely applied catalyst scenario.
 In the concentrated sunlight scenario, the solar concentration on the solar cells is gradually increased to achieve the ideal j_CO2RR=j_s, optimizing the selectivity towards ethylene.
 Additionally, R_transport is lowered to 1Ω to account for the larger surface area of the CO2RR catalyst.
 The optimal solar cells for electricity production are calculated and matched to an EC cell that operates at a fixed voltage.
 The scaling, both of the different area and number of PV and EC components, is determined afterwards.
 The efficiencies are based on the area of the solar cells.
 When varying sunlight and calculating the scenario without concentration, the Faradaic  efficiency, voltage and current responses of the CO2RR catalysts are interpolated from reported data.

-In this file, 5 calculations are preselected.
-Scenario A uses sparse coverage, Scenario B uses solar concentration, Scenario C uses PV-EC and scenario F no concentration, all using data for the O(II)D-Cu and NiFeOx catalyst.
-Finally, variation in solar light is presented, both of the Cu-Ag catalyst and the O(II)D-Cu catalyst.

 References